Central African Republics

 The atrocities of the Rwandan genocide extended across the population.
 Men, women, and children were encouraged to kill their neighbors by hacking them to death with machetes.
 If they refused to comply, they were threatened with death.
 Victims were herded into schools and churches, where they were massacred, and the buildings would be burned to the ground.
 As people fled the region, the number of Tutsi refugees entering neighboring countries ballooned to more than a million.

 Tutsi rebels finally gained strength, defeated the Hutu militias, and ended the slaughter.
 Fearing retribution for the more than one million Tutsis who had been massacred, more than a million defeated Hutus fled as refugees across the borders into Uganda, Burundi, the Congo, Uganda, and Tanzania.
-Refugee camps housing thousands of people each were hastily constructed without proper sanitation or supplies of drinking water.
+Refugee camps housing thousands of people each was hastily constructed without proper sanitation or supplies of drinking water.
 Diseases such as cholera and dysentery swept through the camps and killed thousands of refugees.
 The country of Rwanda was left divided and devastated.

 The aftermath of the genocide and conflict continues to incite civil unrest and political division in Rwanda.
 The search for common ground between the different ethnic groups is divisive and conflict-ridden.
 Now Tutsi leaders dominate the Rwandan government.